Learn how to paint a tile fireplace surround with this easy step-by-step tutorial. All it takes is a tile stencil and

 I decided to try painting my tiles as a long shot experiment.
 I haven’t had great success with stenciling projects in the past, so I wasn’t really expecting this to turn out.
 I just figured I might as well give it a shot before tiling over the top of it.

 Okay, in fairness I painted the wall behind it and we put in new floors too.

 I’m going to show you exactly what I did.
 And since doing this project at my own house, I’ve painted a client’s fireplace and my moms’ too, using different stencils.

 - BIN Primer (this stuff is AMAZING!
 1 quart should be more than enough for a fireplace)

-- chip brushes/ disposable paintbrushes ( this primer does not clean up with water so it’s easier to just throw away)
+- chip brushes/ disposable paintbrushes ( this primer does not clean up with water so it’s easier to just throw away the brush)

 - 2″ angled paint brush (this is my favorite all-purpose brush)